General Questions about Webb

 There has been a lot of progress in technology since Hubble was built.
 The

 best example of weight reduction is the primary mirror, which takes up a

-considerable fraction of the total mass budget.
+considerable fraction of the total observatory mass.
 The mirror has to be very

 accurately shaped.
 Any variations from the perfect shape of the mirror have

 to be less than a fraction of the observing wavelengths, which start at